tusharjain365/chatflix/README.md

 `MONGO_URI` = (Your mongodb link which you will get after making this project on mongodb atlas)

-`SECRET` = KYADEKHRHA (Your secret to match with JWT token while authenticating, it could be anything)
+`SECRET` = (Your secret to match with JWT token while authenticating, it could be anything)

 `NODE_ENV` = producion (Used for Deployment of app)